Casey Weinstein: Election

 After an unsuccessful campaign in 2016, Weinstein was elected in the general election on November 6, 2018, winning 51 percent of the vote over 49 percent of Republican candidate Mike Rasor.
 Weinstein's victory flipped the seat from Republican control to Democratic control.
 Weinstein slightly increased his margin of victory while successfully running for reelection in 2020.

 Committees and special appointments

-Over his three terms in the Ohio House, Casey served on: the Agriculture and Rural Development, Armed Services and Veterans Affairs, and Energy and Natural Resources Committees, and served as Ranking Member of the House Public Utilities Committee.
+Over his three terms in the Ohio House, Weinstein served on: the Agriculture and Rural Development, Armed Services and Veterans Affairs, and Energy and Natural Resources Committees, and served as Ranking Member of the House Public Utilities Committee.

-He was appointed by Governor DeWine to serve on the state’s Holocaust and Genocide Memorial Education Commission, which was established by legislation in December 2020.
+He was appointed by Governor DeWine to serve on the state's Holocaust and Genocide Memorial Education Commission, which was established by legislation in December 2020.

 Ohio Senate

 Election

 In November 2024, Weinstein was elected to represent the 28th district in the Ohio Senate.